Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Data and simulated event samples

 The \ttbar samples are normalized to the cross-section prediction at NNLO in QCD including the resummation of next-to-next-to-leading logarithmic (NNLL) soft-gluon terms calculated using the \TOPpp[2.0] program~\cite{Beneke:2011mq,Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Czakon:2013goa,Czakon:2011xx}.
 For $pp$\ collisions at a centre-of-mass energy of \rts~=~\SI{13}{\TeV}, this cross-section corresponds to $\sigma(\ttbar)_{\textrm{NNLO+NNLL}} = \mathrm{832\pm51~pb}$ using a top-quark mass of $\mtop = 172.5\,\GeV$.
 The uncertainties in the cross-section due to the PDFs and \alphas are calculated using the \PDFforLHC[15] prescription~\cite{Butterworth:2015oua} with the \MSTW[nnlo]~\cite{Martin:2009iq,Martin:2009bu}, \CT[10nnlo]~\cite{Lai:2010vv,Gao:2013xoa}, and \NNPDF[2.3lo] PDF sets in the five-flavour scheme, and are added in quadrature to the effect of the scale uncertainty.

 Calculations of \ttbar{} production at NNLO matched to the parton shower to produce particle-level predictions are not yet available for the all-hadronic final state.
 In order to evaluate the impact of NNLO corrections, the MC set-ups are reweighted at parton level.
 The reweighting is performed on the three variables: $\pt^{t}$, $\mttbar$, and $\ptttbar$, using the kinematics of the top-quarks in the MC samples after ISR and FSR.
 The predictions for $\pt^{t}$ and $\mttbar$ are calculated at NNLO in QCD with NLO EW corrections~\cite{Czakon:2017wor} with the \NNPDF[3.0QED] PDF set using the dynamic renormalisation and factorisation scales $m_\text{T}(t)/2$ for $\pt^{t}$ and $\HTttbar/4$ for $\mttbar$ as proposed in Ref.~\cite{Czakon:2017wor}.
 The prediction for $\ptttbar$ is calculated at NNLO in QCD~\cite{Grazzini:2017mhc,Catani:2019iny,Catani:2019hip} with the \NNPDF[3.0] PDF set using renormalisation and factorisation scales $\HTttbar/4$.
-All the predictions use $\mtop = 173.3\,\GeV$.
+All the predictions use $\mtop = 173.3\,\GeV$, a value 0.8~\GeV\ larger than the nominal samples.
+It was verified that the changes in the predicted distributions due to the different choice of \mtop\ are negligible.
 The reweighting has been derived iteratively~\cite{Serkin:2021bbn}, such that at the end of the procedure the reweighted MC sample is in good agreement with the high-order prediction for each of the three variables.
 These samples are referred to as being reweighted to the NNLO prediction in the remainder of the paper.

 The single-top-quark $tW$ cross-section is normalized to the calculation at NLO with NNLL soft-gluon corrections~\cite{Kidonakis:2010ux,Kidonakis:2013zqa}.
 The single-top-quark $t$-channel cross-section is normalized to the NLO calculation with the \HATHOR[2.1] program~\cite{Aliev:2010zk,Kant:2014oha}.
 The predicted values at \rts~=~\SI{13}{\TeV} are $136.02^{+5.40}_{-4.57}$~pb, $80.95^{+4.06}_{-3.61}$~pb, and $71.7 \pm 3.8$~pb for $t$-channel top-quark production, $t$-channel top-antiquark production, and $tW$ production, respectively.
 The cross-sections for \ttbar\ production in association with a \Zzero, \Wboson, or Higgs boson are normalized to the NLO QCD + NLO electroweak predictions as calculated by the \AMCatNLO generator and reported in Ref.~\cite{deFlorian:2016spz}.
 The predicted values at \rts~=~\SI{13}{\TeV} are $0.88^{+0.09}_{-0.11}$~pb, $0.60^{+0.08}_{-0.07}$~~pb, and $0.51^{+0.04}_{-0.05}$~~pb, respectively.